-Just before day breaks, we leave the Konkordia Hut and head down the ladders onto the Gruneggfirn Glacier.
-From here we first walk up the Gruneggfirn Glacier and then head north to a Col at 3500m which accesses the upper glacier and SW flank of the Grunegghorn.
-This leads onto the SW Ridge of the Grunegghorn (3860m).
-From here we have 2 options, one is to retrace our steps back down onto the Gruneggfirn Glacier and then head NE over the Grunhornlucke, a col which will access the Fiescher Glacier and the Finsteraarhorn Hut, or continue on from the summit of the Grunegghorn and tackle the higher and more challenging Gross Grunhorn (4043m).
-If acclimatised well enough, and you have good weather and conditions then the SW Ridge (PD) of the Gross Grunhorn will give you a fantastic big 4000m experience in the heart of the Bernese Oberland.
+Just before day breaks, we leave the Konkordia Hut using the ladders onto the Gruneggfirn Glacier.
+From here we first walk up the Glacier and then go north to a Col at 3500m which accesses the upper glacier and SW flank of the Grunegghorn (3860m).
+This leads onto the SW Ridge of the Grunegghorn.
+From here we have two options, one is to retrace our steps back down onto the Gruneggfirn Glacier and then head NE over the Grunhornlucke, a col which will access the Fiescher Glacier and the Finsteraarhorn Hut, or continue on from the summit of the Grunegghorn and tackle the higher and more challenging Gross Grunhorn (4043m).
+If acclimatised well enough and we have good weather and conditions, then the SW Ridge (PD) of the Gross Grunhorn will give you a fantastic big 4000m experience in the heart of the Bernese Oberland.
 From the summit there are a number of options to descend to end the day at the Finsteraarhorn Hut.

 After a more leisurely breakfast, we head back down onto the Fiescher Glacier and walk back over the Grunhornlucke Pass which gives fantastic views back to the pyramid shaped peak that is the Finsteraarhorn 4167m.
 It's a long day on the glacier walking down from the Grunhornlucke Pass to the Konkordia Platz and then back up the impressive Jungfraufirn glacier to spend the night at the Monchjoch Hut.